BLCM/BLCMods/Borderlands 2 mods/Ugyuu/JPN UI Font/README.txt

 >>> This works for The Pre-Sequel as well! <<<

+[Notes]

-**NOTE:** When gunzerking, the ammo displays incorrectly.
+When gunzerking, the ammo displays incorrectly.
 The only way i could "fix" this is if I revert the number changes, which would break the compact weapon card numbers as well.

+The changes to the fonts will revert if you verify the integrity of the game cache through Steam.
+If this changed back to normal for you, you'll have to redownload it.

 [HOW TO INSTALL]